 Slide 6 -7: Artificial Intelligence can be a very complex concept, so in the coming slides we step through it in a very simple way.
 The goal by the end of this is that your students know how to build AI concepts, drawing on tools that are known as APIs.
 We start this learning process by engaging with the concept of human intelligence.
 On Slide 7 we break down five different ways that humans demonstrate their intelligence.
 We would encourage you to connect these specifically to the experiences of the students in your class.
 For example, you could ask them how many languages they speak themselves, or what problems they have had to solve today.

 Slide 8 – 9: Rapid Reflection – Where Slide 7 described elements of human intelligence, now have your students explore whether a machine, robot or computer program could also do these things.
-What we are moving to here is the definition of AI, which is the idea that a machine, robot or computer program could think or do things in a similar way that we do as humans.
+What we are moving to here is the definition of AI, which is the idea that a machine, robot, or computer program could think or do things in a similar way that we do as humans.
 If you have time, you may want to bring this discussion from the teams back to a whole class discussion at the completion of the two minutes.

 At this point, you should be around 10:00 minutes into your 45:00-minute lesson.